-Charcoal gives more intensive black color than graphite, enable a draughtsman to experiment with a rich variety of tonal gradation.
+Charcoal gives a more intensive black color than graphite and enables a draughtsman to experiment with a rich variety of tonal gradation.

 This organic material is perfectly suited for classic drawing, particularly for portraying a nude human body.

 What Is It Made Of?

 Even a baby knows: to get charcoal, you burn wood.
 However, if you just put a thick tree branch into a fireplace, you’re unlikely to take it out of there as a high-quality art tool.